kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/Biomechatronics.md

-Machines mimicking human body parts
+Machines mimicking human body parts to be a replacement to amputate